mauricio/acts_as_solr/README.markdown

     acts_as_solr
   end

-# With this acts_as_solr will index all string and text fields on your
+# With this acts_as_solr will index all fields in your active_record model
-# active_record model
+# that are not it's primary key, crated_at or updated_at fields.

 # Or if you want, you can specify only the fields that should be indexed: